 Removal of Skin Lesions

 Moles, scars, warts, and cysts can be a source of embarrassment for many individuals, and almost everyone has at least one skin lesion that they would like to have removed.
 Fortunately, these in-office removal procedures are typically quick, convenient, and essentially painless.
-Dr. Reitzen can perform these treatments at her Tribeca and Upper East Side locations.
+Board Certified plastic surgeon, Dr. Reitzen can perform these treatments at her Upper East Side location.

 Different Types of Skin Lesions